mhaqnegahdar/mhaqnegahdar/README.md

 I'm <i>Mohamad Haqnegahdar</i>, a full-stack javascript developer with your **Profit** in mind!

-My objective is to help facilitate the development process and increase users’ satisfaction regarding your system.
+My **Objective** is to help facilitate the development process and increase users’ satisfaction regarding your system.
 I specialize in **Nestjs** & **Nextjs** frameworks and always strive for clean coding practices.

-**My services** include building *efficient* & *responsive to user needs* web applications.
+My services include:

+- Building efficient and responsive web applications tailored to user needs.
+- Designing robust systems.
+- Implementing new strategies to boost the quality and speed of your services, leading to increased customer satisfaction.

 Check out my work on GitHub or my [Portfolio website](https://maxjn-portfolio-first.pages.dev/)!
 Let's chat about how we can make your products stand out from the rest!